Spring Garden Revival

 Contact Pembroke's Department of Public Works for Grass Clipping Management & Municipal Composting Programs

 Proper grass clipping management is essential for both environmental compliance and community health in Pembroke.
 Grasscycling—leaving clippings on the lawn—returns 25% of the nitrogen your turf needs, reducing fertilizer use by 25% and supporting sustainable practices.
-The town’s yard waste collection runs from April through November, requiring residents to use biodegradable paper bags only, as plastic bags are prohibited under Massachusetts Department of Environmental Protection guidelines.
-Compost generated at the Transfer Station is available to residents with a valid permit.
-Disposing of clippings in streets or storm drains is strictly forbidden, as it constitutes an MS4 violation under the Clean Water Act.
-Coordination with municipal property maintenance is managed in partnership with the Parks & Recreation Department.
+The town’s yard waste collection runs from April through November, requiring all material to be placed in biodegradable paper bags—plastic is strictly prohibited per the Massachusetts Department of Environmental Protection.
+Residents may also access compost at the Transfer Station, but a permit is required.
+Never deposit clippings in streets or storm drains, as this is an MS4 violation under the Clean Water Act.
+Coordination with municipal property maintenance is managed in partnership with Parks & Recreation.

 Pembroke Department of Public Works